 Depending on what you are working on either option is acceptable.

 - good iron that gets hot.
 I prefer the Oliso brand, but have use others just fine.
+Check out the full line of Oliso Irons here, or here on Amazon

 - spray bottle with water or a steam option on your iron